*Certified candidates will be sent a link to self-schedule their time for the Entry Level Assessment at a later date.

 Must possess a valid driver’s license at time of appointment and maintain thereafter as a term and condition of continued employment.

-A candidate who achieves a passing grade on the Police Recruit entry-level examination is entitled to a maximum of 5 preference points as set forth below:
+A candidate who achieves a passing grade on the Police Recruit entry-level assessment is entitled to a maximum of 5 preference points as set forth below:

-For Promotional AND Open Competitive candidates: the candidate, prior to the date of the entry-level examination, has been honorably discharged from service with any branch of the United States military.
-To obtain credit, a non-returnable copy of the DD214 or certificate of service (indicating honorable discharge) MUST be submitted at the time of the entry-level examination; OR
+For Promotional AND Open Competitive candidates: the candidate, prior to the date of the entry-level assessment, has been honorably discharged from service with any branch of the United States military.
+To obtain credit, a non-returnable copy of the DD214 or certificate of service (indicating honorable discharge) MUST be submitted at the time of the entry-level assessment; OR

 For City of Dayton Open Competitive candidates ONLY: the candidate is employed by the City of Dayton but does not meet the qualification outlined above for promotional status.
 Must have satisfactorily completed 6 months of full-time employment as documented by City performance evaluations.